lukplamino/DADS7202_HW02-CNN_MNLP_Group/README.md

 - We use [**Download All Images**](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en) extension in chrome web store to collect set of images by searching keywords (4 types of banana) from **`google image`**

 #### 🧹Data preparation:
 - Collecting set of images from the Internet source is a quick and simple method to gather a set of images.
 Some facts, meanwhile, are not entirely accurate or useful.
 As a result, we have to manually remove several unnecessary images from the collection, such as banana dessert, banana trunk, other banana pieces, and duplicate images.
-Additionally, because the keyword and banana type are inconsistent, we need to recheck the banana type label.
+Additionally, because the keyword and banana type are inconsistent, we need to recheck the banana type labels.
 -
 #### Data pre-processing: **`➕Data Augmentation`**
 <!-- ใช้ ImageDataGenerator or Random xx -->